KushalVenkatesh/IBMdashDBSampleScripts/README.md

 Way to Execute it:
 1. Download the loadJsonIntoCloudant.py from the Github
-2. Either On Unix, Linux or from Windows Cygwin terminal run with Python installed run script with following arguments python loadJsonintoCloudant.py <Cloudant Json DB which Exits|Cloudant Json DB to be Created> <Cloudant Username> <Cloudant Password> <JSON Docs URL>
+2. Either On Unix, Linux or from Windows Cygwin terminal with Python installed run script with following arguments python loadJsonintoCloudant.py <Cloudant Json DB which Exits|Cloudant Json DB to be Created> <Cloudant Username> <Cloudant Password> <JSON Docs URL>
 for e.g
 python loadJsonintoCloudant.py incidents tester temp4you 'https://data.sfgov.org/resource/tmnf-yvry.json?$select=incidntnum,category,descript,dayofweek,date,pddistrict,resolution&$limit=5000'